-Overpayment of housing benefit
+Overpayment of Housing Benefit

-What if I am overpaid benefit?
+What if I am overpaid Housing Benefit?

-A fraudulent overpayment may occur when a person has deliberately provided a false statement, or document.
-It could also be that a person has deliberately failed to report a change of circumstances.
+A fraudulent overpayment may occur when a person has provided a false statement, or document.
+It could also be that a person has failed to report a change of circumstances.
 This is with the intention of obtaining or retaining benefit.

 How do we deal with overpayments?

 Housing Benefit Regulations contain the rules on the administration of benefit overpayments.
 There are other later legislations.
 We have a duty to put in place these legal provisions.
 We also have a duty to recover overpayments from tenants and landlords.
 We may also decide to take criminal proceedings in respect of fraudulent overpayments.

 An overpayment is recoverable from either the person who caused the overpayment, or the person who received the overpayment.
 In the case of a landlord, it is only recoverable from them if: